gorlowski/reStructuredText-utils/README.rst

 I wrote r2h so I can write Blogger posts with reStructuredText syntax in vim and easily translate the output to HTML.
 I had to write ``codeblock.py`` so I could integrate SyntaxHighlighter for code syntax highlighting.
+After using SyntaxHighlighter a bit, I decided to switch to Pygments because it supports more file formats.
+However, I decided to keep the SyntaxHighlighter support as an optional backend.

+If you want to use r2h with some blogging service/platform, view the source of the html generated in preview mode, identify the css (and possibly js) files included in the html, and make sure to include those files somehow in the ``<head>`` element of your blogging template.

 My current process is to write reStructuredText in vim, validate it with ``R2HValid``, preview it with ``R2HPreview``, and copy it to my CLIPBOARD